Dealer

 Flow works/Patrick van Riemsdijk | Le bon design | glm_studio | VEER interieur & design B.V. | Lotte van Uittert

-A soft rosé, a subtle light blue or a fresh apricot colour: A kitchen in pastel colours creates a relaxed, airy atmosphere and transforms any room into a feel-good zone.
-The shades can be perfectly combined with each other and also look impressive on their own.
-How do you design your cooking zone in soft tones and what goes well with pastel colours?
+A soft rosé, a subtle light blue, or a fresh apricot: A kitchen decorated in pastel colors creates a relaxed, airy atmosphere and transforms any room into a cozy retreat.
+The shades can be combined beautifully with one another and are striking even on their own.
+How can you design your kitchen in soft tones, and what goes well with pastel colors?
 Let our tips inspire you.

-A light blue sky, delicate pink cherry blossoms, sage-green, wonderfully fragrant herbs - nature is full of pastel colours.
-How do you recognise pastel colours - and which shades actually count as pastel colours?
+A light blue sky, delicate pink cherry blossoms, sage-green, wonderfully fragrant herbs – nature is full of pastel hues.
+How can you tell which colors are pastels—and which shades actually count as pastels?

-By definition, these are colours with low luminosity.
-They look delicate, charming - and have one thing in common: They give rooms more space and a touch of airy elegance.
-The highlight lies in their high white or grey content.
-A strong red is transformed into a rosé tone, a striking navy blue into a powdery light blue.
-In principle, all colours can be transformed into pastel shades.
-Would you like to paint your kitchen in pastel colours?
+By definition, these are colors with low luminosity.
+They seem delicate and charming—and they have one thing in common: They make rooms feel more spacious and add a touch of airy elegance.
+The key feature is their high proportion of white or gray.
+A deep red transforms into a rosy hue, and a striking navy blue into a powdery light blue.
+In principle, all colors can be transformed into pastel shades.
+Would you like to paint your kitchen in pastel colors?

 • Mint green for a retro touch

-• Sage green for an elegant, calm room effect
+• Sage green for an elegant, serene atmosphere

 When using pastel colours in the kitchen, the colour temperature plays an important role: